yangfangs/physpetools/docs/docs/usage.md

 Color range by phylum was complete.
 ```

-The color range type data are store in iview directory:
+The color range type data were stored in iview directory:

 ```bash
 $ cd iview